KarelZe/thesis/references/obsidian/📖chapters/🧭Attention map.md

 The next chapter discusses different metrics to assess the prediction quality of our models.

 [^1:] Notation from [[@cheferTransformerInterpretabilityAttention2021]] (p.
 786).
+[^2:] One has to distinguish interpretability through *explainability* from *transparency* ([[@liptonMythosModelInterpretability2017]] 4--5).
+In recent research a major controversy embarked around the question, whether attention offers explanations to model predictions (cp. [[@bastingsElephantInterpretabilityRoom2020]]150) (cp. [[@jainAttentionNotExplanation2019]] 5--7) and (cp. [[@wiegreffeAttentionNotNot2019]]9).
+The debate sparked around opposing definitions of explainability and the consistency of attention scores with other, established feature-importance measures.
+Our focus is less on post-hoc explainability of the model, but rather on transparency.
+Consistent with ([[@wiegreffeAttentionNotNot2019]]8) we view attention scores as a vehicle to model transparency.

 **Notes:**
 [[🧭Attention map notes]]